Oblosys/react-lifecycle-visualizer/README.md

 An npm package ([`react-lifecycle-visualizer`](https://www.npmjs.com/package/react-lifecycle-visualizer)) for tracing & visualizing lifecycle methods of arbitrary React components.

 To trace a component, apply the higher-order component `traceLifecycle` to it, and all its lifecycle-method calls will show up in a replayable log component.
-Additionally, traced components may include a `<this.props.LifecyclePanel/>` element in their rendering to show a panel with lifecycle methods that are highlighted when the corresponding log entry is selected.
+Additionally, traced components may include a `<this.props.LifecyclePanel/>` element in their rendering to show a panel with lifecycle methods, which are highlighted when the corresponding log entry is selected.

 <p align="center">
   <a href="https://stackblitz.com/github/Oblosys/react-lifecycle-visualizer/tree/master/examples/parent-child-demo?file=src/samples/New.js">